How to become a maths teacher: Dina's story

 - She chose to do teaching training instead (a PGCE, which is a post-graduate course) and has never regretted her decision!
 She loves interacting with her students and, although it can be stressful, she finds it very rewarding.

-What to expect if you're interested in being a secondary school teacher
+What to expect if you want to become a maths teacher

-- Teacher working hours: 36 to 38 hours per week - it's likely that you will work in the evening as well
+- Maths teacher working hours: 36 to 38 hours per week - it's likely that you will work in the evening as well

 - Typical entry requirements: GCSEs (or equivalent) at grade 4 (C) in English and Maths, passes in numeracy and literacy skills tests, and enhanced background checks.
 You can undertake teacher training at either undergraduate or postgraduate levels and, although not essential, you'll find it useful to have some school experience to support your application.
 Find out more about how to get started from Get into Teaching.